kaloyan-marinov/journal-keeper/README.md

 # How to use Vanilla Docker to run a containerized version of the project

+Let us begin by indicating why it is worthwhile to be able to use Docker to run a containerized version of the project.
+The core information within this section and the next one is based on the "How to Dockerize a React + Flask Project" article by [Miguel Grinberg](https://blog.miguelgrinberg.com).

+For starters, it is possible to deploy the project on an Ubuntu machine by using Node.js to serve the backend sub-project and, in front of that, setting up a dedicated static file and proxy web server (Nginx).
+While this deployment method works, it requires a lot of manual steps.
+As a consequence, this manual deployment method is, at best, tedious and, at worst, error-prone.

+An alternative deployment method, which is almost entirely automated in nature, is made possible by Docker.
+In slightly more concrete terms, the Docker-based deployment method takes the manual deployment method's steps and encapsulates them in the form of a script (called a "Dockerfile").
+The benefits of the Docker-based deployment method are as follows:
+- executing a single command on an Ubuntu machine gets a deployment up and running
+- it makes it possible to test locally and, once everything is working, the deployment method can be used within any environment that supports Docker, regardless of operating system or cloud platform

+---

+With regard to this project in particular, applying a Docker-based deployment method requires us:

+   (a) to build 3 "Docker images":

+   - one with the MySQL database engine
+   - one with the backend application
+   - one with the frontend application

+   (b) to use the built Docker images to run "Docker containers" (because the Docker containers are the actual system processes that serve the different components of the project)

+   (c) to orchestrate the Docker containers to run together as part of a "private (Docker) network"

+---

+The easiest way to achieve (a) through (c) - with a particular emphasis on (c)! - is to use Docker Compose.
+Even though Docker Compose makes the Docker-based deployment method even more automated, it also does a few things "under the hood" that may remain unnoticed if one has a limited experience with Docker.
+Those things are creating a Docker network; creating a Docker volume; and attaching all running Docker containers to the Docker network.

+In the hope of showing that those things are reasonably tractable, this section is going to achieve (a) through (c) without using Docker Compose at all.
+Instead, it is going to show the exact Docker commands, which need to be issued in order to create Docker network; create a Docker volume; build Docker images; and use the Docker images to run Docker containers attached to the created Docker network.

+---

 ```
 # inside the `backend` subfolder of your local repository, create a `.env` file with the following structure: